 Balanced flue for wood stoves

-- Balanced flue means the building does not need air vents to provide combustion air for the wood stove; this makes the Lundy stove air tight and suitable for modern low energy homes designs and Passive Houses
+- Air tightness of the balanced flue means the building does not need additional air vents to provide combustion air for the wood stove; this makes the Lundy stove air tight and suitable for modern low energy homes designs and Passive Houses

-- Reduces height of chimney as conventional flues require a minimum permitted chimney height under Building Regulations is 4.5m from the top of the appliance.
+- Reduces height of chimney as conventional flues require a minimum permitted chimney height under Building Regulations.
 By using a balanced flue, the flue can terminate lower than the top of the building and either vertical or horizontal

 - The problems with down-draughts are also eliminated by the balanced flue design.

 As part of our offering we include a Flue Design Report from calculations using KESA software for balanced flues to BS EN 13384.
-This can be used to accompany the Building Control application for a shorter flue height.
+This can be used to accompany the Building Control application to verify the flue is compliant to building regulations.

 See the following short video for more details of how the balanced flue works:

 Some examples of balanced flues installed with Lundy pellet stoves:

 Low chimney height when in close proximity to a taller building

 Low chimney height when in close proximity to higher roofs and chimneys